kisspmusic/kisspmusic-privacy/privacy-policy.md

 * To perform Service-related tasks
 * To help us analyze usage of the Service

-We want to inform users of this Service that these third parties have access to your Personal Information.
-The reason is to perform the tasks assigned to them on our behalf.
-However, they are obligated not to disclose or use the information for any other purpose.
+These third parties may access your Personal Information only to perform their assigned tasks and are required not to disclose or misuse it.

 ### Security
-We value your trust in providing us your Personal Information, thus we are striving to use commercially acceptable means of protecting it.
-But remember that no method of transmission over  the internet, or method of electronic storage is 100% secure and reliable, and we cannot guarantee its absolute security.
+We value your trust in providing your Personal Information and strive to use commercially acceptable means to protect it.
+However, no method of transmission or storage over the internet is 100% secure, and we cannot guarantee absolute protection.

 ### Children’s Privacy
-This Services do not address anyone under the age of 13.
-We do not knowingly collect personal identifiable information from children under 13.
-In the case we discover that a child under 13 has provided us with personal information, we immediately delete this from our servers.
-If you  are  a  parent  or  guardian and you are aware that your child has provided us with personal information, please contact us so that we will be able to do necessary actions.
+Our Services are not intended for children under 13 years old.
+We do not knowingly collect personal data from children.
+If we discover a child under 13 has provided us with personal information, we will delete it immediately.
+If you are a parent or guardian and you suspect your child has shared data with us, please contact us so we can take appropriate action.

 ### Changes to This Privacy Policy
 We may update our Privacy Policy from time to time.
-Thus, you are advised to review this page periodically for any changes.
-We will notify you of any changes by posting the new Privacy Policy on this page.
-These changes are effective immediately, after they are posted on this page.
+We encourage you to review this page periodically for any changes.
+Updates will be posted here and will take effect immediately after posting.

 ### Contact Us
 If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us.
 Contact Information:
-Email: info@sunlab.az
+Email: ns5groupofcompany@gmail.com
+App Name: BuumSpace
+Developer/Company Name (optional): NEXON SPHERE(NS-5)